 Assessment during treatment

 Once you've started treatment, you'll have blood tests to measure blood cell counts and monitor liver function and your blood pressure will be measured.
 Once a year, your doctor should check your skin for any sores, lumps or damaged areas that may be a sign of cancer.

 After about 3-4 months of starting treatment an eye test may be recommended to monitor for macular oedema.
 If you have a pre-existing health condition which affects the eye, such as diabetes, you may have more frequent eye examinations during treatment.

-Evidence for the effectiveness of Gilenya in relapsing remitting MS has come from three large clinical trials.
+Evidence for the effectiveness of Gilenya in relapsing remitting MS has come from large clinical trials.

 FREEDOMS I Gilenya compared to placebo (2010)